Defective Property Accidents in Albuquerque

 Defective property conditions are often the result of a property owner’s negligence.
 If you are injured because of an unreasonably dangerous condition on someone else’s property, you can hold the property owner accountable for his or her negligence under the legal theory of premises liability.

-If a visitor is harmed by a third party, the property owner may be liable for injuries if there was a foreseeable risk that a third party would harm a visitor.
+If a third party harms a visitor, the property owner may be liable for injuries if there is a foreseeable risk that a third party would harm a visitor.
 The amount of care a property owner uses rises as the risk of danger increases.
 For example, if there is an uptick in the amount of criminal activity around the property, the owner must take measures to protect visitors from becoming victims of crime.

 Trespassers and Children